What is an FBO?

 Some larger FBOs can offer concierge services, and take care of your children and pets during the waiting time.

-A very fast service that adapts to your schedule
+An efficient service that adapts to your schedule

 In most cases, passengers who charter a private jet do not wait around and pass through the FBO very quickly.
 A private terminal has the advantage that no time is wasted.
 The time between arrival at the FBO and the take-off of the aircraft is 20 minutes on average.